 - Anti-microbial: Components of garlic have been shown to have antiviral and anti-fungal properties, making it helpful for the scalp's viral or fungal infections.

-- Minimizes dandruff and stimulates hair growth: A study shows that applying garlic powder to the scalp leads to increased skin perfusion (or blood circulation in the scalp).
-While the authors did not explicitly state garlic powder's effect on hair growth, these results may indicate that the increased blood flow in the scalp could lead to increased hair growth.
+- Minimizes dandruff and stimulates hair growth: Applying garlic powder to the scalp leads to increased skin perfusion (or blood circulation in the scalp).
+These results may indicate that the increased blood flow in the scalp could lead to increased hair growth.

 - Natural DHT blocker: DHT is believed to be the culprit to androgenic hair loss or genetic hair loss.

-- Protects from sun damage: A test-tube study demonstrated that the antioxidants in garlic might have the ability the protect against ultraviolet damage.
+- Protects from sun damage: A 2016 study demonstrated that the antioxidants in garlic might have the ability the protect against ultraviolet damage.

 Hair Type Considerations